pretix/pretix/doc/api/resources/orders.rst

                                                                  non-canceled positions are included. fees                                  list of objects            List of fees included in the order total.
 By default, only non-canceled fees are included.
-├ fee_type                            string                     Type of fee (currently ``payment``, ``passbook``,
+├ id                                  integer                    Internal ID of the fee record ├ fee_type                            string                     Type of fee (currently ``payment``, ``passbook``,
                                                                  ``other``)
 ├ value                               money (string)             Fee amount